 The committee has retained Aon as its outside compensation consultant since 2013.
-During 2021, Aon regularly attended committee meetings and reported directly to the committee on matters relating to compensation for our executives.
-During 2021 the committee requested that Aon:
+During 2022, Aon regularly attended committee meetings and reported directly to the committee on matters relating to compensation for our executives.
+During 2022 the committee requested that Aon:

-- Analyze the compensation for our NEOs and other executives and assess how target and actual short-term incentive compensation aligned with our compensation philosophy and objectives. - Develop recommendations for the committee on the size and structure of long-term incentive compensation awards. - Assist the committee in the review of this proxy statement and this Compensation Discussion and Analysis. - Provide the committee with ongoing advice and counsel on market compensation practices, trends and legal and regulatory changes and their impact on our compensation programs. - Advise the committee on the continuing impact of the COVID-19 pandemic on the company's compensation programs.
+- Analyze the compensation for our NEOs and other executives and assess how target and actual short-term incentive compensation aligned with our compensation philosophy and objectives. - Develop recommendations for the committee on the size and structure of long-term incentive compensation awards. - Assist the committee in the review of this proxy statement and this Compensation Discussion and Analysis. - Provide the committee with ongoing advice and counsel on market compensation practices, trends and legal and regulatory changes and their impact on our compensation programs. - Advise the committee on the impact of the COVID-19 pandemic recovery on the company's compensation programs. - Advise the committee with respect to the executive transition, which as described below occurred effective January 1, 2023.